 3.2.8 [K.O.]
-Alarm system $\c Q$
+Alarm system \bigcirc

-In sheds where ventilation is provided by an electrically operated system, there must be an alarm system set up which operates independently of the power grid and provides a warning when the main system or rather the ventilation system breaks down.
-The alarm systems must be checked for proper functioning at the required intervals based on their technical properties to ensure they are in full working order.
+In sheds where ventilation is provided by an electrically operated system, there must be a functional alarm system set up which operates independently of the power grid and provides a warning when the main system or rather the ventilation system breaks down.

-3.2.9 Emergency power supply $^{ extstyle Q}$
+3.2.9 Emergency power supply

-An emergency power supply must be present in facilities for keeping livestock in which adequate provision of feed and water for the animals is not assured in the event of a power failure.
+A functioning emergency power supply must be present in facilities for keeping livestock in which adequate provision of feed and water for the animals is not assured in the event of a power failure.
 This applies in particular to facilities with self-supply water systems.
-Emergency generators must be checked for proper functioning at the required intervals based on their technical properties.